rlane/oort3/shared/api/README.md

 ## Radar

-Radar in Oort is modeled as a beam that can be pointed in any direction and which has a beam width between 1/3600 to 1/4 of a circle.
+Radar in Oort is modeled as a beam that can be pointed in any direction and which has a beam width between 1/720 to 1/4 of a circle (min 1/3600 for frigates and cruisers).
 Enemy ships illuminated by this beam reflect an amount of energy proportional to their radar cross section (larger for larger ships).
 The radar can return one contact per tick.
 Any changes to radar heading/width/filtering take effect on the next tick.

 The position and velocity returned for a contact will have error inversely related to the signal strength.